matviimykhailichenko/tso500_dada/README.md

 delete it.
 If done, puts analysed tag.
 If oncoservice, delete run directory.
 Regards blocking tags.

 _Future features:_
-- Oncoservise prioretisation.
-After each run analysis check if there is an Oncoservice run.
+- Validate the samplesheet;
-- Validate the samplesheet
+- Conteinerization.

 Safety risks:
 - Pathlib is deprecated!
 Change to pathlib2.